Hazardous materials: firefighters guideline in an incident ground

 In everyday language “hazardous materials” means solids, liquids, or gases that can wound people, other living organisms, or damage property, or the environment.
 They not only include materials that are toxic, radioactive, flammable, explosive, corrosive, oxidizers, asphyxiates, biohazards, pathogen or allergen substances and organisms, but also materials with physical conditions or other characteristics that render them hazardous in specific circumstances, such as compressed gases and liquids, or hot/cold materials.

-The Department for Communities & local Government, with collaboration of CFRA (Chief Fire & Rescue Adviser) publish in 2012 an interesting guideline for a bettere organization of the incident ground, following safe and correct procedure.
+The Department for Communities & Local Government, with the collaboration of CFRA (Chief Fire & Rescue Adviser) published in 2012 an interesting guideline for a better organization of the incident ground, following the safe and correct procedure.
 The target of this operational guidance, about the “incident involving hazardous materials” is to provide an unvaried approach for common operational practices.
-This simple rules could give a better explanation about the interoperability between fire and rescue services, other emergency responders, industry experts and other relevant groups.
+This simple rule could give a better explanation about the interoperability between fire and rescue services, other emergency responders, industry experts and other relevant groups.
 These common principles, practices and procedures are intended to support the development of safe systems of work on the incident ground and to enhance national resilience.

 Major incidents involving hazardous materials in the United Kingdom are rare.
 Such incidents place significant demands on local fire and rescue services and often require resources and support from other fire and rescue services and emergency responders.

 However smaller scale incidents involving hazardous materials are more prevalent and these may require a response from any fire and rescue service in England.